Port Said Airport: History

+After being handed over to Egyptian authorities, El Gamil Airfield was attacked by the British Armed Forces during November 1956 as part of Operation Telescope, Suez Crisis.

 Modernisation

 The airport underwent a modernisation program with a partial inauguration in February 2011.
 The airport is seen to be vital for the coastal city and to sustain its industrial expansion plans.

 Airlines and destinations

 There are currently no scheduled services to and from the airport.